namely/docker-protoc/README.md

-# gRPC/Protocol Buffers Container Toolkit
+# gRPC/Protocol Buffers Containerized Toolkit

 This repo builds a docker container for the `protoc` command line utility, several gRPC plugins, and several grpc tools.
 It is meant to provide a swiss army knife docker container for all your gRPC